nnellans/terraform-guide/README.md

   - `user[1] = jean-claude`
   - `user[2] = chuck`
   - This is a problem because terraform will need to delete the original `jean-claude[2]` and then create a new `jean-claude[1]`.
 It will also have to delete the original `chuck[3]` and then create a new `chuck[2]`
-- **If you remove an item from the middle of the List, terraform will delete every resource after that item, and then it will recreate those resources again from scratch with new index values.**
+- **If you remove an item from the middle of the List, Terraform will delete every resource after that item, and then it will recreate those resources again from scratch with new index values.**

 ### for_each Meta-Argument
 - Every Terraform `resource` or `module` block supports a meta-argument called `for_each`